plone/training/mastering-plone/views_3.rst

 .. note::

     We could also write :samp:`python:not talks` like we could also write :samp:`tal:repeat="talk python:talks"` for the iteration.
-For simple cases as these path-statements are sometimes fine.
+For simple cases as these path statements are sometimes fine.
 On the other hand: If ``talks`` would be a callable we woul need to use ``nocall:talks``, so maybe it would be better to always use ``python:``.

 Exercise
 ********

-Modify the view to only use path-expressions.
+Modify the view to only use path expressions.
-This is **not** best practice but there is plenty of code in Plone and in Add-ons so you have to know how to use them.
+This is **not** best practice but there is plenty of code in Plone and in add-ons so you have to know how to use them.

 ..  admonition:: Solution
     :class: toggle